balderdashy/sails-docs/concepts/Policies/Permissions.md

 # Access Control and Permissions

 Policies in Sails are designed for controlling binary ("yes or no") access to particular actions.
-They work great for checking whether a user is logged in, or for simple "yes or no" checks like whether the logged in user is a "super admin".
+They work great for checking whether a user is logged in, or for other simple "yes or no" checks, like whether the logged in user is a "super admin".

-To see that in action, alongside login, authentication, and password recovery, generate the expanded starter app:
+To see an example of access control in action, alongside login, authentication, and password recovery, generate the starter web app:

 ```bash
 sails new foo --caviar